YPM 2.5 - Power to the People

 Actress three: "...H-bombs..."

-3. RealAudio Bernard Woolley: "May I just clarify this?
+Jim Hacker: "Well, we can't really defend ourselves against the Russians with a performance of Henry V." - Bernard Woolley: "May I just clarify this?
 You think the National Theatre thinks that you are bluffing and the National Theatre thinks that you think that they are bluffing, whereas your bluff is to make the National Theatre think that you are bluffing when you are not bluffing, or if you are bluffing, your bluff is to make them think you are not bluffing.
 And their bluff must be that they're bluffing, because if they're not bluffing they're not bluffing."

-4. RealAudio Bernard Woolley: "I know, what about the death of a Cabinet colleague?"
+- Bernard Woolley: "I know, what about the death of a Cabinet colleague?"

 Jim Hacker: "Is one imminent?"